What is a commercial lease?

 The length of the term

-You’ll need to agree how long your tenancy agreement will last.
+You will need to agree how long your tenancy agreement will last.

 Different types of lease agreements can be short-term or long-term.
-Commercial leases typically have a lease term of around five years.
-But it could be anything up to 20 years, depending on the needs of your business.
+Commercial leases typically have a lease term of around five years, but it could be anything up to 20 years depending on the needs of your business.

 Rent payments